jiangwei221/point-cloud-orthographic-projection/Readme.md

-# point cloud orthographic projection
+# Point Cloud Orthographic Projection with Multiviews

 Simple point cloud orthographic projection, support projection to XY, YZ, ZX planes.

 ### Introduction

 Some time it is useful to get the orthographic projection of a point cloud.
 Ortho projection can remove the camera distortion.
-Multiview projection can provide extra information for deep learning tasks.
+Multiview projections can provide extra information for deep learning tasks.

 ![ortho-proj-vis](https://i.imgur.com/mhKxr5d.png)